freewarefocus/py400kb/README.md

 ls -l /dev/input/by-id/
 ```

-- NOTE: On the comand line make sure you include the full path to the name of the mouse or keyboard.
+IMPORTANT NOTE: On the comand line make sure you include the full path to the name of the mouse or keyboard.
 For example:
 ```bash
 --keyboard-dev /dev/input/by-id/usb-Raspberry_Pi_Ltd_Pi_500_Keyboard-event-kbd
 ```